ndeshpa/eurekaclinical-protempa-service/README.md

   * The [cas-server](https://github.com/eurekaclinical/cas) war

 ## REST APIs
-Are all accessed via the `eureka-services` module and are otherwise internal to Eureka!
+Are all accessed via the `eureka-analytics-service` module and are otherwise internal to Eureka!
 Clinical Analytics.

 ## Building it
 See the parent project's [README.md](https://github.com/eurekaclinical/eureka/blob/master/README.md).